insomniaeddie/PixelCloud_Serverless-Image-Processing-with-AWS/README.md

 You can now test the image processing function using the AWS Lambda console, AWS CLI, or your own custom application.

 #### 8. Monitor the Lambda function

 You can monitor the Lambda function and check its status using Amazon CloudWatch.

-#### 9. Clean up resources

 When you're done testing and using the image processing function, make sure to clean up the resources to avoid any additional charges.